How often should your partner want sex? There is no simple answer.

 Women, or anyone, with less sensitive accelerators and more sensitive brakes are likely to experience ‘responsive’ desire.
 This means that when you start kissing her neck in a sensuous way, or nibbling her earlobe just how she likes it, her body thinks, ‘Sex?
 That’s a good idea!’
 This is not the same as ‘spontaneous’ desire, which seems to appear out of the blue, before anything apparently sexy is happening.
 Most of us will experience both spontaneous and responsive desire at different times in our lives.
 Unfortunately, many of us have been taught that spontaneous desire is the ‘best’ type—but responsive desire is just as normal and healthy.
 If any of this sounds like your partner, try shifting the focus away from trying to want sex, and pay attention to what kind of sensations she enjoys instead.
 You might find going slowly and building up to sex gradually can only be a good thing.
 The more you embrace pleasure and create contexts where pleasure can grow and expand, the more desire will emerge all on its own.

 P.S.
-For more juicy intel on how you can influence her libido and make her crave you 24/7, check out my program on the subject: Multiply Her Drive – Your step-by-step roadmap to jumpstarting her desire for sex.
+For more juicy intel on how you can influence her libido and make her crave you 24/7, check out my program on the subject: Flesh on Flesh – Your step-by-step roadmap to jumpstarting her desire for sex.